-Our targeted approach
+Our platform-based approach

-Our approach to ADCs
+Our Approach to ADCs

 ADCs deliver potent cancer-killing agents directly to tumor cells.
 Our technology platform is designed to enable us to develop safer and more effective ADCs.

-Our approach to IO
+Our Approach to I/O

 Pyxis Oncology is building a diverse portfolio of immunotherapies that target broad immune regulatory mechanisms as well as novel immune checkpoints.